OpenEvalProject/evals/manuscripts/elife-86175/v3/manuscript.md

 Our work reveals that the Reissner fiber (RF) is a dynamic structure under tension in vivo in the central canal with elastic properties and spontaneous oscillatory activity.
 Our mechanical model reveals that the Reissner fiber in larval zebrafish can be described as a soft elastic polymer that is maintained under tension in the CSF and exhibits a mechanical diffusion coefficient of 5 mm2/s, a characteristic time in the order of 2 ns and an elastic modulus of 106 Pascal, which would fit more with the fiber acting as a low density gel rather than a rigid proteinaceous fiber.
 At baseline, in paralyzed animals with a straight body axis, we found evidence that the Reissner fiber interacts with the numerous long, beating monocilia of ependymal radial glial cells (ERGs), which we estimated to have a density of at least 20,000 cilia at this stage (Orts-Del’Immagine et al., 2020; Sternberg et al., 2018) as well as with some ciliated sensory neurons (CSF-cNs), known to be only about a hundred at this stage (Prendergast et al., 2023), whose activity decreases upon photoablation of the fiber.

-## The Reissner fiber under tension oscillates along the dorsoventral axis in the central canal
+### The Reissner fiber under tension oscillates along the dorsoventral axis in the central canal

 By investigating the dynamical properties of the Reissner fiber in the central canal, we observed that the fiber is under tension in vivo, confirming previous observations of RF being rectilinear (Troutwine et al., 2020), which contrasts with observations in the tissue after fixation, in which it curls and bends across the rostrocaudal axis (Orts-Del’Immagine et al., 2020).
 Our observations demonstrate that RF can be modeled as a taut polymer under a heterogeneous tension in vivo.
 In addition to the spontaneous slow translation of RF previously observed along the rostrocaudal axis with material continually added and retracted from its surface (Troutwine et al., 2020), our observations further reveal spontaneous oscillatory activity of the fiber over the dorsoventral axis.
 We observe large spontaneous oscillatory activity of RF in the middle portion of the fish, away from the attachment points in the rostral end (SCO) and caudal end (ampulla caudalis) (Meiniel and Meiniel, 2007; Gobron et al., 2000), akin to oscillatory behaviors of a plucked guitar string.

 To capture enough photons from the GFP-tagged fiber in our recordings, we sampled displacements of the fiber along the dorsoventral axis at 40 Hz at most.
 However, we have indications that the dorsoventral oscillations of the fiber probably occur at higher frequency than the 20 Hz we could observe in these conditions.
 Previously, the coordinated beating of motile cilia in the central canal has been reported up to 45 Hz, generating CSF flow estimated at a velocity of 10 μm/s in the embryo (Thouvenin et al., 2020).
 Such beating of cilia may influence locally how the Reissner fiber oscillates across the dorsoventral axis.
 Furthermore, interactions between motile cilia and the fiber may contribute to maintaining the fiber under tension, with graded tension on the rostral end.
 Further investigations of the 3D interactions between the Reissner fiber and motile cilia in the CSF will be necessary to better understand the role of these interactions for the dynamic and physical properties of the Reissner fiber.

-## Elastic properties of the Reissner fiber subject to a heterogeneous tension decreasing along the rostrocaudal axis
+### Elastic properties of the Reissner fiber subject to a heterogeneous tension decreasing along the rostrocaudal axis

 Acute focal ablation of RF allowed for the estimation of its elastic properties in the central canal.
 Upon ablation, the fiber retracted both further and faster when the ablation occurred on the rostral side of the fish compared to when the fiber was cut in the middle or caudal portions.
-A simple model of RF represented as an elastic polymer under tension enabled us to estimate RF mechanical diffusion coefficient D∼ 5⁢m⁢m2/s and RF characteristic mechanical time τ∼2⁢n⁢s.
-The full retraction time after RF rupture is proportional to τ and to a huge factor (Lrf)2, with rf of ∼100⁢n⁢m and L=1⁢m⁢m.
-The value of the stress diffusion coefficient D being highly conserved in the rostral and middle/caudal portions of the fiber suggests that the diameter of the fiber is constant along the rostrocaudal axis.
+A simple model of RF represented as an elastic polymer under tension enabled us to estimate RF mechanical diffusion coefficient $D∼ 5⁢m⁢m^{2}/s$ and RF characteristic mechanical time $\tau∼2⁢n⁢s$.
+The full retraction time after RF rupture is proportional to $\tau$ and to a huge factor $(\frac{L}{r_{f}})^{2}$, with rf of $∼100⁢n⁢m$ and $L=1⁢m⁢m$.
+The value of the stress diffusion coefficient $D$ being highly conserved in the rostral and middle/caudal portions of the fiber suggests that the diameter of the fiber is constant along the rostrocaudal axis.
 In contrast, the faster retraction speeds observed after fiber ablation on the rostral side reveals that the pulling force on the fiber may not be uniform along the rostrocaudal axis.
 A higher tension in the rostral portion may be due to external factors increasing tension on the rostral side, such as the CSF flow going in the rostrocaudal direction (Tumani et al., 2018; Zhang et al., 2018) and/or the friction associated with the numerous interactions occurring between the fiber and the beating cilia along the central canal.

-## Interactions between the Reissner fiber and ciliated cells in the central canal
+### Interactions between the Reissner fiber and ciliated cells in the central canal

 We observed in streaming acquisitions of RF and cilia labeled in GFP that some motile cilia brush and interact with the fiber.
 Accordingly, we measured that motile cilia from different fish have different beating frequencies in response to RF photoablation.
 Altogether, our observations indicate that RF interacts with motile cilia, a mechanism that can lead to a reduction of ciliary beating as well as to friction between RF and the cilia.
 The impact of RF ablation on cilia beating frequency is still elusive, which is consistent with our previous observations that the absence of a fiber did not lead to a massive change in particle velocity profile in the embryo (Cantaut-Belarif et al., 2018).
 However, the fiber could nonetheless slightly alter the CSF flow profile in a transverse section by adding a point of null flow at the center of the central canal.
 Adding a point of null velocity can increase the velocity gradient in the CSF, and thereby increase the phenomenon of shearing at the level of the CSF-cN apical extension - in line with their functional coupling as reported was critical to mediate mechanoreception in vivo (Orts-Del’Immagine et al., 2020).